This is part 10 in a series on various studio equipment, what it does, and how to choose!

 Why?

-Because efficiency is typically a better indicator of how much power is required.
+Because efficiency is typically a better barometer of how much power is required.

 - Lower Sensitivity (97dB and lower) = Not very efficient.
 Absolutely plan on purchasing an Amp/DAC.